 Strategically placed fans help reduce home energy costs as they circulate air to assist overworked air conditioning systems.
 Alternatively, fans provide a cooling function when air conditioning is not available.
-Fans do not actually cool the air in the home.
+Fans do not actually cool the air in your home.
 Instead, they create airflow that moves across your skin to generate a cooling sensation due to moisture evaporation and body heat dissipation.

 - BEST PEDESTAL: Honeywell Advanced Quietset with Noise Reduction Fan